 Funding and accounts

 We receive most of our money through the National Park Grant from the Department for Environment, Food and Rural Affairs (Defra).
-The rest of our income comes from:
+The rest of our income comes from trading and sales income, fees and charges, and donations through Donate for Dartmoor.

 We set a balanced budget for each financial year and monitor it throughout the year to ensure that we keep our spending under control.